-Name, Province/State and Country of Residence Position with the Corporation Principal Occupation Director/Officer Since Abraham Jonker (3)(6) British Columbia, Canada Lead Independent Director Corporate Director Interim Chief Executive Officer, Nevada Copper August 2010 Bradford A. Mills (5) Texas, United States Chair Chair of the Mandalay Board (7) September 2009 Robert Doyle (3)(4) Ontario, Canada Director Corporate Director April 2010

-Name, Province/State and Country of Residence Position with the Corporation Principal Occupation Director/Officer Since Peter Rhys Jones (4)(5) Ontario, Canada Director Corporate Director Director: August 2010 Amy Freedman (3) Ontario, Canada Director Chief Executive Officer, Kingsdale Advisors (8) Director: May 2016 Mark Sander Pennsylvania, United States President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation Officer: December 2009 Director: March 2016 Sanjay Swarup Twickenham, United Kingdom Chief Financial Officer Chief Financial Officer of the Corporation Officer: December 2009 Director: April 2010 to 23 rd March 2016 Dominic Duffy Ontario, Canada Chief Operating Officer Chief Operating Officer of the Corporation March 2013 Belinda Labatte Ontario, Canada Chief Development Officer Chief Development Officer of the Corporation (9) Corporate Secretary: March 2010 to March 2017 Officer: January 2015 Jasmine Virk Ontario, Canada Director of Corporate Affairs and Corporate Secretary Director of Corporate Affairs and Corporate Secretary of the Corporation Corporate Secretary: March 2017
+Name, Province/State and Country of Residence Position with the Corporation Principal Occupation Director/Officer Since Abraham Jonker (3)(6) British Columbia, Canada Lead Independent Director Corporate Director Chief Financial Officer, Nevada Copper August 2010 Bradford A. Mills (5) Texas, United States Chair Chair of the Mandalay Board (7) September 2009 Robert Doyle (3)(4) Ontario, Canada Director Corporate Director April 2010 Peter Rhys Jones (4)(5) Ontario, Canada Director Corporate Director Director: August 2010 Amy Freedman (3) Ontario, Canada Director Chief Executive Officer, Kingsdale Advisors (8) Director: May 2016 Dominic Duffy Toronto, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation (9) Officer: March 2013 Director: May 2018 Nick Dwyer Toronto, Canada Chief Financial Officer Chief Financial Officer of the Corporation (10) Officer: August 2018 Belinda Labatte Ontario, Canada Chief Development Officer Chief Development Officer of the Corporation (11) Corporate Secretary: March 2010 to March 2017 Officer: January 2015 Jasmine Virk Ontario, Canada Director of Corporate Affairs and Corporate Secretary Director of Corporate Affairs and Corporate Secretary of the Corporation Corporate Secretary: March 2017

 - 1. The information in this table is supplied by the directors and officers of the Corporation. - 2.
 The information provided reflects the principal occupation of the individual over the preceding five years. - 3.
 Member of the Corporation's audit committee (the "Audit Committee"). - 4.
 Member of Compensation, Corporate Governance and Nominating Committee. - 5.
 Member of Safety, Health and Environmental Committee. - 6.
-Abraham Jonker was appointed Lead Independent Director on March 23, 2016 - 7.
-Brad Mills transitioned from Executive Chairman of the Corporation to Chair of the Mandalay Board on March 27, 2017. - Amy Freedman was promoted from President, Canada to the role of Chief Executive Office, Kingsdale Advisors and Wes Hall on January 10, 2017. - Belinda Labatte transitioned from Head of Stakeholder Engagement and Corproate Affairs to Chief Development Officer on March 27, 2017.
+Abraham Jonker was appointed Lead Independent Director on March 23, 2016. - 7.
+Brad Mills transitioned from Executive Chairman of the Corporation to Chair of the Mandalay Board on March 27, 2017. - Amy Freedman was promoted from President, Canada to the role of Chief Executive Office, Kingsdale Advisors and Wes Hall on January 10, 2017. - 9.
+Dominic Duffy transitioned from Chief Operating Officer to President and Chief Executive Officer on May 14, 2018. - 10.
+Nick Dwyer transitioned from Group Financial Controller to Chief Financial Officer on August 15, 2018. - 11.
+Belinda Labatte transitioned from Head of Stakeholder Engagement and Corproate Affairs to Chief Development Officer on March 27, representing approximately 6.9% of the outstanding Common Shares.
+The information as to the number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, by the directors and executive officers, but which are not registered in their names and not being within the knowledge of the Corporation, has been furnished by such directors and officers.